skochinsky/Sharp86/readme.md

 _debugger.CPU = _cpu;
 ```

-To break the debugger at the curently executing instruction, call it's `Break()` method:
+To break the debugger at the on the next executed instruction, call it's `Break()` method:

 ```cs
 if (IsKeyPress && KeyCode == KeyCode.F9)